brightcove/brightcove-player-sdk-ios/README.md

 ```

 To implement your own Picture-in-Picture behavior, keep the `pictureInPictureActive` property of `BCOVPlaybackController` updated with the Picture-in-Picture status.
 If you are using the `AVPictureInPictureController`, you can use the `pictureInPictureControllerDidStartPictureInPicture:` and `pictureInPictureControllerDidStopPictureInPicture:` delegate methods to update this property.

+If you have `autoPlay` and `autoAdvance` enabled on your `BCOVPlaybackController` and picture-in-picture is active while the app is in the background and the current video completes, the `autoPlay` behavior will be ignored and require the app to be re-opened.
+Similarly, if the app is in the foreground while picture-in-picture is active when the current video completes the picture-in-picture controller will close and playback will begin normally.

 You can read more about implmeneting Picture-in-Picture in Apple's [Adopting Picture in Picture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) documentation.